 CMMC Phase I introduces a set of eligibility conditions tied not only to compliance readiness but also to the timing of Request for Quotes (RFQs) or Request for Proposals (RFPs) and contract awards.
-These conditions are grounded in 32 CFR § 170.16 and § 170.23 and are driven by the effective date of the final DFARS 252.204-7021 rule, anticipated in August 2025.
+These conditions are grounded in 32 CFR § 170.16 and § 170.23 and are driven by the effective date of the final DFARS 252.204-7021 rule, anticipated by the DoD to be in September 2025.
+Remember that the timing of the impact of these requirements is based on YOUR or YOUR PRIME CONTRACTOR's business development pipeline.

-RFQs or RFPs Issued Before August 2025
+RFQs or RFPs Issued Before and After September 2025

-If a solicitation is released prior to August 2025, it will not contain the DFARS 7021 clause.
-However, if the award occurs after August 2025, the eligibility clause may still be added to the awarded contract.
-In these cases, DoD may grant the prime contractor a 180-day supervised period to satisfy the eligibility requirements.
-During that period:
+The DoD typically does an "end of the year" spending spree in the August to September time frame.
+The end-of-year awards could be subject to a clause after the effective date.
+If a solicitation is released prior to the effective date (September 2025), it will not contain the DFARS 7021 clause.
+However, if the award occurs after September 2025, the eligibility clause may still be added to the awarded contract.